 - The earthly Jesus was viewed as an apocalyptic Jewish prophet preaching the imminent arrival of the Kingdom of God.
-He and his followers may have also seen him as the long promised Messiah. - The belief that Jesus was raised from the dead and ascended to heaven was the first step on the path to divinity. - Within 20 years of his death, some Christians saw Jesus as a preexistent divine being who became human temporarily before becoming Lord of the universe. - Within 80 years of his death, many thought of Jesus as the Word of God made flesh, who was with God at creation through whom God made all things. - Eventually Christians came to see Jesus as God in every respect, equal to the Father in the Trinity of three persons, but one God. - With the conversion of Constantine, Jesus' original apocalyptic message was modified to prove that the Kingdom of God, in the form of Rome, had finally arrived on earth.
+He and his followers may have also seen him as the long promised Messiah. - The belief that Jesus was raised from the dead and ascended to heaven was the first step on the path to divinity. - Within 20 years of his death, some Christians saw Jesus as a preexistent divine being who became human temporarily before becoming Lord of the universe. - Within 80 years of his death, many thought of Jesus as the Word of God made flesh, who was with God at creation through whom God made all things. - Eventually Christians came to see Jesus as God in every respect, equal to the Father in the Trinity of three persons, but one God.

 - Allison Jr., Dale C. The Historical Christ and the Theological Jesus.
 William B. Eerdmans Publishing Company, 2009. - Allison Jr., Dale C. Constructing Jesus Memory, Imagination and History.
 Baker Academic, 2010. - Beilby, James K., and Paul Rhodes Eddy, eds.
 The Historical Jesus Five Views.
 IVP Academic, 2009. - Butz, Jeffrey.
 The Brother of Jesus.
-Inner Traditions, 2005. - Crossan, John Dominic.
+Inner Traditions, 2005. - Collin, Adela; Collin, John.
+King and Messiah as Son of God.
+William Eerdmans Pub.
+Co., 2008 - Crossan, John Dominic.
 The Historical Jesus: The Life of a Mediterranean Jewish Peasant.
 Harpers San Francisco, 1991. - Ehrman, Bart D. From Jesus to Constantine.
 The Teaching Company, 2004. - Ehrman, Bart D. Jesus Apocalyptic Prophet of the New Millennium.
 University Press, Inc., 1999. - Ehrman, Bart D. The New Testament A Historical Introduction to the Early Christian Writings.
 4th ed.
-Oxford University Press, 2008. - Ehrman, Bart D. Peter, Paul and Mary Magdalene.
-Oxford University Press, 2006.
+Oxford University Press, 2008.